 Don’t Give Up!: Even when you’re in the Disney parks and resorts you could still score a “walk-up” reservation!
 Any restaurant or concierge/guest services desk should be able to let you know if a particular restaurant has any openings that day, or you can simply head to the restaurant you’re hoping for and ask at the podium if there are walk-up tables available.
 You might have to wait a while, but it’s worth a try — especially during slower seasons!

-With sample dining itineraries, plus our “Disney Dining at a Glance” section, featuring “Where Can I Find?” options, you’ll have everything you need to plan the best vacation ever.
-Click here to get your copy of The DFB Guide to Walt Disney World® Dining 2014 E-book — and use code 2014 for an extra $4 discount for a limited time!
+With sample dining itineraries, plus our “Disney Dining at a Glance” section, featuring “Where Can I Find?” options, you’ll have everything you need to plan the best vacation yet.
+Click here to get your copy of The DFB Guide to Walt Disney World® Dining E-book — and use code HAPPY2016 for an extra $5 discount for a limited time!

 What are your suggested alternatives when your favorite popular Disney restaurants are full?
 Let us know your favorite choices.